 While Mark does not tell the reader how he wrote his Gospel, someone else does.
 The Church Father, Papias, said this, “Mark having become the interpreter of Peter, wrote down accurately whatsoever he remembered.
 It was not, however, in exact order that he related the sayings or deeds of Christ.
 For he neither heard the Lord nor accompanied Him.
 But afterwards, as I said, he accompanied Peter, who accommodated his instructions to the necessities [of his hearers], but with no intention of giving a regular narrative of the Lord’s sayings.
 Wherefore Mark made no mistake in thus writing some things as he remembered them.
 For of one thing he took special care, not to omit anything he had heard, and not to put anything fictitious into the statements.”

 There are many excellent studies out dealing with the accuracy and the historicity of the Gospels and the rest of the New Testament.
 While this issue will always be debated, there is no compelling reason to reject the Gospels and the history that they represent.
 This post has focused solely on the human aspect of the creation of the Gospels.

-David and Annie are serving the Lord in the US, South America, and beyond.
+David and Annie are serving the Lord in the US, India, South America, and beyond.
 They are training leaders and helping build great local churches.
 Would you join their team?
 Just click here to get involved.
 Thanks so much!